Balanced budget amendment: Newt Gingrich, Clinton and the budget surplus

 In 1995, the Republican-led Congress immediately engaged in a battle with President Clinton culminating in a vetoed budget and a brief shutdown of the Federal government.
 Despite negotiations disagreement remained on the pace of spending cuts.
 Ultimately Republican concessions differed little from what was attainable without shutdown.
 One provision of their "Contract with America" campaign document, the brainchild of Newt Gingrich who would later become Speaker of the House, called for a balanced-budget amendment.
-In 1995, such an amendment passed the House of Representatives and came within one vote of passing the Senate.
+In 1995, such an amendment (requiring 3/5th House & Senate votes for deficits) passed the House of Representatives and came within one vote of passing the Senate.

 In his final State of the Union address, Clinton said the United States should continue to balance its books and pay off the debt.

 Deficits under George W. Bush and Barack Obama

 A recession, tax cuts and increases in military and other spending have eliminated late 1990s-era surpluses.
 Both the deficit and debt grew to the largest in U.S. history.
 In fiscal years starting September 30, 2002, and ending September 30, 2004, the deficit increased nearly 50%.

 By 2008, the last full year of George W. Bush's presidency, the deficit had almost doubled again, for the first time exceeding $1 trillion.
 As a result, during the administration of President George W. Bush, the gross debt increased from $5.7 trillion in January 2001 to $10.7 trillion by December 2008, rising from 57.0% of GDP to 74.5% of GDP.

 By the end of 2008, a large reduction in tax revenues caused by the Great Recession and the cost of federal stimulus spending began contributing to a rapidly increasing deficit.
 Responses to the crisis from both the Bush administration—the bank bailouts and economic stimulus of late 2008—and more stimulus spending in the first months of the Obama administration grew the deficit further.
 By the end of 2009, the national debt reached a record $11.9 trillion.
 The Congressional Budget Office estimated in March 2009 that under the Obama administration public debt would rise from 40.8% of GDP in 2008 to 70.1% in 2012.
 Gross debt did rise to 84.5% of GDP at the end of Fiscal Year 2009 and to 93.5% of GDP at the end of the fiscal year 2010.
 (Gross debt includes both public debt and intragovernmental holdings – money borrowed from federal funds such as Medicare and Social Security.)